You’re in. Now what?

 - Certain prescription medications may be illegal or unavailable in your host country.
 It is your responsibility to discuss this with your physician and your program health insurer early on, and to find out whether these medications can legally be brought into the country or can be prescribed locally.

-Study Abroad Student Ambassadors are available to answer your questions.
-Check the program's website for details regarding arrival dates, transportation to the program, housing, etc. If your program does not have an ambassador or you cannot find the answer on a website, please contact the Study Abroad Office for assistance.
+Check the program’s website for details regarding arrival dates, transportation to the program, housing, etc. If you cannot find the answer on a website, please contact the Study Abroad Office for assistance.

 Diversity Abroad publishes several guides that provide additional information and considerations for students studying abroad.

-Your program may offer travel recommendations or you may choose to book your flights independently.
-Some visas require that you have a roundtrip ticket.
-Know and understand your selected airline’s costs and procedure for changing your flight.
+- Your program may offer travel recommendations or you may choose to book your flights independently.
+Some visas require that you have a round-trip ticket.
+Know and understand your selected airline’s costs and procedures for changing your flight.

-Make a plan for your arrival in the country.
-Secure any necessary transportation ahead of time, if possible, and decide who to contact back home to let them know you arrived safely.
+- Make a plan for your arrival in the country.
+Secure any necessary transportation ahead of time, if possible, and decide whom to contact back home to let them know you arrived safely.

 - Government: Who is the president?
 What kind of government do they have?